holochain/holochain-rust/doc/holochain_101/src/hc_configuring_networking.md

 ### Starting A Second Node

 Starting up a second node is a little bit more work:

-1. Provide the address of the first node as a bootstrap node, by setting the `HC_N3H_BOOTSTRAP_NODE` environment variable
+#### Step 1
-2. Specify a different agent id, by setting the `HC_AGENT` environment variable
+Set the `HC_N3H_BOOTSTRAP_NODE` environment variable to the external p2p bound address listed by the first node.
+Copy-paste it from the string from the terminal log of the first node, the one that starts with "/ip4/192.168".

-3. Specify a different port than the first node to run on
+#### Step 2

-For `1`, grab the string from the terminal log of the first node, the one that starts with "/ip4/192.168".
+Specify a different agent id than the first node, by setting the `HC_AGENT` environment variable.
+Since the first agent by default will be `testAgent`, `testAgent2` is suitable.

-For `2`, since the first agent by default will be `testAgent`, `testAgent2` is suitable.
+#### Step 3

-For `3`, since the port for the first node by default will be `8888`, `8889` is suitable.
+Specify a different port than the first node to run on.
+Since the port for the first node by default will be `8888`, `8889` is suitable.

 Running the command could look like this:
 ``` shell